 When you type a message or look down at the screen of your mobile device for a prolonged time, it puts tension on your neck muscles.

 If this activity continues, it may cause stress on your tissues, joints, and intervertebral discs in your neck.
 Due to this excessive strain, degenerative variations may take place in your neck.
 So, in the list of our tips, avoiding neck injury from texting comes at number two.
-You can easily change this habit by holding the phone to eye level.
-Minimize your texting time, as extensive use of any electronic device, can have adverse effects.
+You can easily change this habit by holding the phone at eye level.
+Minimise your texting time, as extensive use of any electronic device, can have adverse effects.
+You can also look for excellent neck exercises equipment.

 If it is crucial to use your phone or any other device, put it on a pillow and start taking regular breaks.
 Because this happens frequently in this generation, professionals address this issue on every platform.
 The term text neck has become famous among people.
 In short, it defines the repetitive stress injury that is caused by over usage of smart devices with the head tilted in the downward position without moving.